The Disappointing Truth About Wi-Fi 7

 The Reality: What Current Wi-Fi 7 Routers Actually Do

-As noted earlier, the Wi-Fi 7 specification mandates that devices support MLO in some form, but it does not require manufacturers to implement the full set of advanced features that make MLO impactful.
-We encountered this gap almost immediately in our initial testing: enabling or disabling MLO on several routers produced no measurable change in throughput, latency, or connection stability compared to using 6GHz only.
+As noted earlier, the Wi-Fi 7 specification mandates that devices support MLO in some form, but it doesn't require manufacturers to implement the full set of advanced features that make MLO impactful.
+We encountered this gap almost immediately during our initial testing: enabling or disabling MLO on several routers produced no measurable change in throughput, latency, or connection stability compared to using 6GHz only.
 That outcome raised an obvious question: are today's routers actually implementing the MLO capabilities their marketing implies?

 To investigate, we performed a focused protocol analysis.
 For each router, we first connected a Linux laptop and used "iw dev" to identify the channel on which its MLO link was operating.
 We then placed a MacBook into monitor (sniffer) mode and captured the router's beacon frames on that channel using Wireshark.
 We inspected the MLO capability and operation elements contained in those beacons to determine exactly which features the router was broadcasting at the protocol level; the features it declares to clients as available for use.